Kashif-E/Jetpack-Datastore-With-MVVM/README.md

 # DataStore Example

-this example shows how you can use data store to store data in key value pairs and get rid of shared preferences
+this example shows how you can use data store to store data in key value pairs and get rid of shared preferences using.
+MVVM architecture with Hilt and repository pattern

 Medium Article: https://kashif-mehmood-km.medium.com/the-what-why-and-how-of-preferences-datastore-dc0dda15dfbb